 If you do not submit an investment election, all of your contributions to the plan will be invested in the plan's default fund.
 The default fund or "qualified default investment alternative (QDIA) for your plan account is the BlackRock LifePath Target Date Fund based on the year you were born.
 This fund satisfies the requirements of a "qualified default investment alternative" under ERISA, as set forth in regulations issued by the Department of Labor (DOL).
 You will be notified if the plan's QDIA changes.
-A copy of the plan's Notice of Qualified Investment Alternative can be found on BMOUSBenefits.com.
+The plan's Notice of Qualified Investment Alternative is sent to you from Empower either electronically or mail, and is housed on your 401(k) account under Statements and documents and categorized as a Notice.